Dylan Pieterse: 2016: Western Force / Cottesloe

-Pieterse moved to Australia to join the Perth-based Western Force's Future Force program, also playing club rugby for Cottesloe in the Premier Grade, the premier league in Western Australia.
+Pieterse moved to Australia to join the Perth-based Western Force's Future Force program, also playing club rugby for Cottesloe in the Premier Grade (1st Grade), the premier league in Western Australia.
 He made sixteen appearances in the competitions, and scored four tries – a brace against Wanneroo was followed by one try against Associates in his next match and another against UWA later in the competition.
 He helped the team reach the semi-finals of the competition, where they lost to Wests Scarborough.